MikiEEE/Control-System-Exercise/README.md

 # Response

+## Algorithms
+I tried several different approaches to solve the problem.
+* find_minimum_capacity_iterative - Finds the minimum battery capacity with an iterative approach using base 10 step approximation.
+* find_minimum_capacity_recursive - Finds the minimum battery capacity with a recursive approach using base 10 step approximation.
+* find_threshold_iterative - Finds the minimum threshold given a battery capacity with an iterative approach using base 10 step approximation.
+* find_threshold_recursive - Finds the minimum threshold given a battery capacity with a recursive approach using base 10 step approximation.
+* find_threshold_bin - Finds the minimum threshold given a battery capacity with binary search approach.

+`main.py` has the final usage of the algorithms that are run for the objectives.

+## Prerequesites
+Python Version: `3.6.x`
+Install Requirements: `pip3 install -r requirements.txt`
 ## Usage

-To run with command $ python main.py load_data.csv in the project's directory.
+To run all objects use command `python main.py load_data.csv` in the project's directory.

-The objectives are togglable with using the following tags respectively:
-'-ob1' - For objective 1.
-'-ob2' - For objective 2.
-'-ob3' - For objective 3.

 Each of these objectives are default on.
-They can be toggled off by passing in a False boolean.
+The objectives can be toggled off with using the following tags respectively:
+`'-ob1 f'` - To turn off objective 1.
+`'-ob2 f'` - To turn off objective 2.
+`'-ob3 f'` - To turn off objective 3.

-ex: $ python main.py load_data.csv -ob1 F -ob2 F -ob3 F
+ex: `python main.py load_data.csv -ob1 f -ob2 f -ob3 f`

 ## Speed
 Excluding data validation, results for all the objectives were able to
 be had within a range of 4.5 - 6.5 seconds on the machine under test.

 ## Test

-To test go into the tests/ directory within the project folder and enter $ nosetests .
+1. Navigate to the `tests/` directory
+2. If `nose` is not already installed, run `pip3 install nose`
+3. Run `nosetests`

 # Control System Interview Exercise